Inspiration and ideas from your own gardens

 Don’t be too rigid in your approach.
 Taller plants placed strategically towards the front or middle of the border help draw the eye and add important depth perception especially when viewed from different angles.
 A few taller alliums planted in a drift of shorter varieties can be quite stunning.

 Many of the more inexpensive bulbs can be planted in large drifts to compliment some of their more expensive hybrid cousins.
-Particular genus to consider are species tulips, dwarf daffodils, alliums, fritillaria, muscari, leucojum, camassia, anemone blanda, ornithogalum and scilla.
+The particular genus to consider are species tulips, dwarf daffodils, alliums, fritillaria, muscari, leucojum, camassia, anemone blanda, ornithogalum and scilla.